adrianlamdev/adrianlam15/README.md

 ---

-My pronouns are he/him.
-I'm a student at the University of British Columbia.
-I'm currently working on [tldr.ai](http://tldrai.org/).
+:boy: My pronouns are he/him.
+:school: I'm a student at the University of British Columbia.
+:pencil2: I'm currently working on [tldr.ai](http://tldrai.org/).